atuttle/blog/blog/2026/on-the-ai-of-it-all.md

 I bought my first house less than a year before the 2008 housing market crash.
 "Real estate always goes up!" they said.
 So it feels eerily familiar when we've got chatbots letting kids kill themselves and people getting sick from simply living near datacenters.

+My friend [Ben Nadel](https://www.bennadel.com/?site-photo=328) recently told me he had heard this phenomenon referred to as "Toxic Optimism;" the idea that the goal will solve all of our problems, so it doesn't matter what damage we do along the way.

 ## The right way to pursue A(G)I

 For the sake of argument let's assume that AI is a good thing worth pursuing.
 Are we going about it the right way?
 I think not.